Psychobiotics with Scott Anderson

 What are psychobiotics?

-Let’s start with the basics—psychobiotics are anything that works with the gut to help improve mood and reduce levels of depression or anxiety.
+Let’s start with the basics—psychobiotics are anything that works with the gut to help improve mood and support your mental well-being.

 What this looks like in practice is a combination of pre- and probiotics (you can get the lowdown on the difference here, designed to work together to encourage the growth and proliferation of healthy bacteria in your gut.
 This then has a positive impact on your mental health.
 When put like that, it doesn’t seem too complicated.